moutard/cottonTracks-Extension/ARCHITECTURE.md

     contains all the attributes of the object, then setters ang getters.
 (1) It also contains some more advanced features in some specific cases.

+- view
+    Contains all the components.
+Each class in the UI section is a component, that can be added to the virtual DOM, and only rendered when needed.

 - controller
    That's the main part of the app.
 That's where we decide what to display or not.

-- ui (View) (2)
-    Contains all the components.
-Each class in the UI section is a component, that can be added to the virtual DOM, and only rendered when needed.

 If you think about it that closer to React.
 We have the for each UI class, we have an $() fonction (equivalent to the render method in react).
 This means